Man Sues British Airways, Claims He Was Injured Being Forced To Sit Next To Obese Passenger

 The statement added that British Airways is “resisting the claim,” but further comments could not be provided to media because the case is still in progress and is subject to ongoing proceedings, the report said.

-According to The Independent and CNN, the incident took place in January 2016, when Mr. Prosser, 51, from South Wales was seated next to an “extremely large” passenger during a 12-hour flight from Bangkok to London.
+According to the Independent and CNN, the incident took place in January 2016, when Mr. Prosser, 51, from South Wales was seated next to an “extremely large” passenger during a 12-hour flight from Bangkok to London.
 He told officials at the Pontypridd County Court on Friday that the experience left him with a “back spasm and pelvic injury.”

 Per a report by the BBC, Prosser described the passenger to be obese as well as tall and estimated that he was around 6ft 4in (193.04 cm) in height and in excess of 22 stones.

-He said that the man had to “physically squeeze himself between the armrests.
+He said that the man had to “physically squeeze himself between the armrests.”
 His buttocks were bulging onto Prosser’s side and the rest of his bulk spilling over.

 “I sat with his knees wedged against the seat in front and the rest of his body was over spilling into my seat by some inches.
 I was immediately aware that this was going to be problematic for me and I could feel the weight of his pure bulk putting lateral pressure on my upper body.”